Authentication Methods Introduction

 For an authentication method to have the necessary permissions to perform actions, you will need to attach it to a matching role.

-To learn more about this, please go to Access Roles & RBAC.
+To learn more about this, please go to Role-based Access Control (RBAC).

 To enable MFA on your email, navigate to the Account Settings page and choose the right flow you'd like to receive those temporary tokens, either over email, or using an authenticator app.
 Once enabled, any time you'll log in using your email, you'll have to provide this one-time password to log in to Akeyless services such as our Command Line Interface (CLI), Web applications, and our Browser Extension.